 Improvement needed Regulation/ Standard Service action Responsible officer Timescale Delivery of safe and effective care The registered provider must ensure that safer sharps needles are used within the hospice to reduce the risk of harm to staff and patients.
 Independent Health Care (Wales) Regulations 2011 Regulation 15.
 (2) Standards 22.
 Managing risk and health and safety 12.
 Environment 4.
-Emergency Planning Arrangements The registered provider must ensure that the radiator covers can be easily removed for effective cleaning.
-Independent Health Care (Wales) Regulations 2011
+Emergency Planning Arrangements All staff were made aware of the importance to not over fill sharp bins Regular infection control walks about with ward manager or deputy ward manager Clinical Director Ward manager Deputy Ward Manager Completed April 2022 Ongoing The registered provider must ensure that the radiator covers can be easily removed for effective cleaning.
+Independent Health Care (Wales) Regulations 2011 Regulation 15.
+(8) Facilities have started to removed radiator covers and cleaning has taken place (25) This has caused damage so all radiator covers will be replaced Director of Operations Facilities Manager To be completed by 31 st October 2022